-Beth has contributed to The New York Times, O: The Oprah Magazine, Parade, and Reader’s Digest; has been a columnist at Money, Glamour, and Redbook magazines; and has regular columns on The Huffington Post (40 million visitors per month) and Mint.com (10 million subscribers).
+Beth has contributed to The New York Times, The Wall Street Journal, O: The Oprah Magazine, Parade, and Reader’s Digest; has been a columnist at Money, Glamour, and Redbook magazines; and has regular columns on The Huffington Post (40 million visitors per month) and Mint.com (10 million subscribers).

 Beth has worked extensively with the Federal Trade Commission’s “Project Credit Smarts” campus outreach campaign and other organizations to promote credit card awareness.
 She was a member of the Center for Strategic and International Studies’ National Commission on Retirement Policy, and has testified before a U.S. Senate policy committee on young people’s attitudes toward Social Security.
 She is a member of the National Academy of Social Insurance, the New York Financial Writers’ Association, the Society of Professional Journalists, and the Society of Children’s Book Writers and Illustrators.
 Beth is a graduate of Brown University.